Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Small unitarity-violation perturbation theory of neutrino oscillation in matter

 \section{Small unitarity-violation perturbation theory of neutrino oscillation in matter}

-We formulate a perturbation theory of the $(3+N)$ state unitary model using an expansion parameter of matrix elements of $W$ signifying unitarity violation effects, assuming it small.
+We formulate a perturbation theory of the $(3+N)$ state unitary model using an expansion parameter of matrix elements of $W$ signifying unitarity violation effect, assuming it small.
+It will be done aiming at constructing a model-independent framework for leptonic unitarity test.
+It necessitates the conditions on the sterile neutrino mass as discussed in section~\ref{sec:3+N-system}.
+In most of the discussions in this section we presume, as an appropriate setting for unitarity test, terrestrial neutrino experiments, i.e., accelerator LBL experiments, and/or atmospheric neutrino measurement.
+Use of reactor and accelerator neutrinos at short baselines offers an alternative way for testing leptonic unitarity but with only minor matter effect.

 In the main text we mostly confine ourselves to the formulas to second order in $W$, but include fourth order terms whenever it is necessary.
-Our formulation of the perturbative framework in this section will be done aiming at constructing a model-independent framework for leptonic unitarity test.
-Usage of the same probability formula as a hunting tool of unitarity violation and discriminator between low-scale and high-scale unitarity violation will be discussed in section~\ref{sec:UV-low-high-E}.

-For simplicity, we take the uniform number density approximation for electrons and neutrons in matter.
+We take for simplicity the uniform number density approximation for electrons and neutrons in matter.
 However, extension to the varying density case is, in principle, straightforward as far as adiabaticity holds.
+Usage of the same probability formula as a hunting tool of unitarity violation and discriminator between low-scale and high-scale unitarity violation will be discussed in section~\ref{sec:where-UV}.